Van der Breggen wins time trial at worlds after Dygert crash - WHIZ News

-IMOLA, Italy (AP) — Anna van der Breggen won the women’s time trial at the road cycling world championships after defending champion Chloé Dygert crashed out on Thursday.
+IMOLA, Italy (AP) — Anna van der Breggen won the women’s time trial at the road cycling world championships on Thursday after defending champion Chloé Dygert crashed.

 Van der Breggen was runner-up in the time trial at four of the previous five championships, and the Dutchwoman was in tears after finishing in Imola.